-Example of a service layer legend patch appearing distorted when exported to PDF format:
+An example of a service layer legend patch appearing distorted when exported to PDF format is shown below:

 If a legend patch with a picture fill or marker symbol type falls outside the default page size of the Windows default printer, Windows GDI drawing calls used by Print Service may not properly draw the object or image on output.
 The default printer page size on a typical machine is Letter or A4 size.
 The rendering failure on large layout page sizes typically occurs in the page area that is below or to the right of the smaller printer paper size.
 Thus, it is more common to see this problem when the legend is placed on the bottom or right areas of the page.

 Map services render even simple symbols, such as a circle, and their legend patches as images.
 These render without problems inside the data frame, as they are blended with service layer content drawing as raster.
 But they have rendering problems when drawn as discrete images on the layout page.